nyzss/minishell/README.md

 ## todo list

 ### Issues after 1st evaluations
-- [MAJOR] Check everything with the valgring flag --show-leak-kinds=all
-- [MAJOR] fix leaks whenever the child in exec early exits, should free all with ms_free_all (ctx)
 - [builtin] pwd/cd should update env (OLDPWD and PWD)
 - [builtin] "exit +" and "exit 465465465432132132132132135468798795654" should be error
 - [builtin] cd should check the return value of chdir and print err message if the dir is no longer available (ex. deleted)